 The president of the Norwegian parliament wanted to clean up rules and remove abuses of privileges from Norway’s representatives to regain the population’s trust.
 But the scandal about commuter apartments eventually involves Eva Kristin Hansen as well.

-By accessing one of the highest position in the country after the King of Norway, she wanted to clean up the parliament from abuses of privileges after political scandals involving Norwegian representatives and a state-funded commuter housing program.
+By accessing one of the highest positions in the country after the King of Norway, she wanted to clean up the parliament from abuses of privileges after political scandals involving Norwegian representatives and a state-funded commuter housing program.

 Several members of parliament benefited from free accommodation for living far away from the parliament.
 However, they owned a property near Oslo.